rancher/docs/content/rancher/v2.x/en/tools/logging/elasticsearch/_index.md

     1. Enter an [Index Pattern](https://www.elastic.co/guide/en/kibana/current/index-patterns.html).

 1. If your instance of Elasticsearch uses SSL, complete the **SSL Configuration** form.

     1. Enter a private key and client certificate.
 Either copy and paste them or browse to them using **Read from a file**.
+This certificate will be installed on your logging server.

+        You can use either a self-signed certificate or one provided by a certificate authority.

-        You can generate a key and certificate one using an openssl command.
+        You can generate a self-signed certificate using an openssl command.
 For example:

             openssl req -x509 -newkey rsa:2048 -keyout myservice.key -out myservice.cert -days 365 -nodes -subj "/CN=myservice.example.com"

     1. Enter your private key password.

-    1. If you want to verify connections to Elasticsearch, select the **Enabled - Input trusted server certificate** option and then enter your **Trusted Server Certificate**.
+    1. If you are using a certificate from a certificate authority (and not a self-signed certificate), select the **Enabled - Input trusted server certificate** option and then enter your **Trusted Server Certificate**.

 1. Complete the **Additional Logging Configuration** form.

-    1. Use the **Add Field** button to add key value pairs that represent custom log fields to filter log events.
+    1. **Optional:** Use the **Add Field** button to add custom log fields to your logging configuration.
+These fields are key value pairs (such as `foo=bar`) that you can use to filter the logs from another system.

     1. Enter a **Flush Interval**.
-This value determines how often the buffered logs are flushed.
+This value determines how often [Fluentd](https://www.fluentd.org/) flushes event data to the logging server.
+Intervals are measured in seconds.

 1. Click **Save**.